Tourism Sector of Bihar Study Notes

 - Sita Kund in Munger - after proving her chastity, Sita bathed in the pool which absorbed her heat

 - Khankah Muzibia was founded by Hazrat Pir Muzibullah Quadri

-- Sacred hair of beard of Paigamber Hazrat Mohammad is preserved here.
+- The sacred hair of beard of Paigamber Hazrat Mohammad is preserved here.

-- A mela is held here every year.
+- A meal is held here every year.